 Soak up the unique atmosphere of Ardmore, and hundreds of years of history light up some of the most iconic sights in the country.

 In Ardmore, we want to offer you the most exciting and engaging ways to explore Ardmore’s past.
-Whether you find inspiration in the evocative settings, little-known details or colourful characters in our history, staying in Ardmore will make for a unique experience.
+Whether you find inspiration in the evocative settings, little-known details, or colorful characters in our history, staying in Ardmore will make for a unique experience.

 As you walk around the quiet streets, you might consider that you too are walking in the footsteps of a Saint.